sunnyl24/Mental-Health-and-Poverty-MEPS/research-assessment.md

 ## Basic information

-Name:
+Name: Sunny Lee

-CNetID:
+CNetID: snylee

-Section:
+Section: 2

-Research project title:
+Research project title: Insurance Level and Exposure to Psychiatric Drugs

-Submission date:
+Submission date: 2025-03-12

-Submission number (1-4):
+Submission number (1-4): 1

-Project GitHub repository URL:
+Project GitHub repository URL: https://github.com/sunnyl24/Mental-Health-and-Poverty-MEPS

-Filename of manuscript .qmd:
+Filename of manuscript .qmd: insurance-psychexposure.qmd

-Filename of knitted .pdf:
+Filename of knitted .pdf: insurance-psychexposure.html

 ## AI Statement

-Describe whether and how you used AI/LLMs when completing this project:
+Describe whether and how you used AI/LLMs when completing this project:  I used it to clean up and get help with coding, especially with syntax when I wasn't sure where I was going wrong with my syntax that was causing errors in the code chunk.

 Optionally (for engagement points) reflect on your use of AI:

+In this project, I supplemented my own knowledge with AI-powered tools to enhance various aspects of research, including data analysis, statistical modeling, and manuscript preparation.
+Importantly, I only incorporated AI assistance after thoroughly reviewing course materials, understanding best practices, and building a solid foundation in R and GitHub.
+This ensured that AI was used as a complementary tool rather than a crutch, allowing me to engage critically with the data and maintain control over my analytical decisions.

+AI-assisted tools streamlined repetitive coding tasks, improved visualization efficiency, and provided suggestions for refining my manuscript in adherence to APA formatting standards.
+However, I remained mindful of AI’s limitations, verifying all outputs against established statistical and methodological principles.
+This experience reinforced that while AI can significantly enhance productivity, it is most effective when paired with strong foundational knowledge and human oversight.

 ## Overall requirements